binary-butterfly/formifly/README.md

   To do this, override the default components as explained in the `AutomagicFormiflyField` documentation with ones that have your style prop applied.
   Note that directly applying to `style` prop will **not** apply the styles to the field components.

+If the only thing you want to change are the colors used by default, you can also pass a `theme` prop to the `FormiflyForm` component.
+See [its documentation](#formiflyform) for more info on that.

 ## Available Validators